Londonderry and Coleraine Railway: Northern Ireland Railways

-NIR inherited the railway system of the UTA including the Londonderry & Coleraine line in 1967 and continued in the development of DMUs.
+NIR inherited the railway system of the UTA including the Londonderry and Coleraine line in 1967 and continued in the development of DMUs.
 The Class 80 was a furthering of the concept conceived with the Class 70 and were very similar both mechanically and electrically.
 It was developed using British Rail Mk2b body shells with a 560 hp English Electric engine.
 The class was intended to replace the ageing MPD and ex GNRI railcar inherited from the UTA.
 The class is arguably one of the most successful types of train to run in Ireland north or south and gave NIR many years of service in difficult times.
 Examples of the class 80 (affectionately nicknamed 'thumpers') remained in passenger service until 2011 with a small number continuing to work sandite trains until 2017.

 From 1985 the Class 70s were replaced with the 450 (Castle) Class DMUs built by BREL.
 They were constructed using the frames of MK1 coaches and the bodyshells of MK3s.
 They reused the power units of the Class 70s they replaced.
 Although intended mainly for short branch lines they did occasionally find themselves on services on the Derry line.
 The last castle was withdrawn in 2012.